Purdue Women's Soccer hosts Wisconsin for Big Ten action at the Boilermaker Soccer Complex

 "I try to provide my players with situational recommendations, but insist that they make decisions," says Klatte.
 "It is my job to analyze their results and provide feedback and try to assist them in learning from their past experiences so that in the future they might make the best decisions available to them."

 3.)
 Pursue Excellence Klatte and his student-athletes are no strangers to receiving awards for their hard work on and off the field.
-Over the past 12 years, the Boilermakers have garnered a total of 66 conference awards, 45 certificates from Soccer Buzz Magazine and 31 citations from NSCAA/adidas.
+Over the past 16 years, the Boilermakers have garnered a total of 66 conference awards and 34 citations from NSCAA/adidas.
 In 2007, Kira Bilecky and Parrissa Eyorokon joined Annette Kent as Purdue All-Americans.
 Kent was honored as Purdue's first All-American in 2003, being named to the NSCAA/adidas All-America second team.
 Eyorokon was tabbed to the first team following the 2007 campaign while Bilecky earned a spot on the NSCAA/adidas third team.

 Purdue claimed its highest number of all-conference players in 2007 with six.
 Bilecky, Eyorokon, Shauana Stapleton and Jordyn Shaffer were all first-team selections while Christy Riggle and Jenny Bradfisch made the second team.
 More impressive was the fact that the Boilermakers won three of the four conference individual awards.
 Klatte was named Big Ten Coach of the Year for the second time in six years, Eyorokon was voted Offensive Player of the Year and Jessica Stellhorn became the Boilermakers' second Freshman of the Year in three seasons.